dhungelaastha07/cis401_team1/README.md

 # Generic Messenger System (GMS)

-This is a repository dedicated for group efforts on the CIS 401 final project.
+This is agt repository dedicated for group efforts on the CIS 401 final project.
 We are building a generic messenger system.
 Since, this is a large project, let's follow some standard while contributing to this project.

 ## Instructions